Swedish business fear return to high-tax past as elections near

 "The question is whether we'll continue with it if (the tax break) is removed," he said.

-Still, the centre-left is banking on Swedes overcoming lingering concerns and not, as in the last election in 2010, balking at change in the final weeks to back Reinfeldt.
+Still, the center-left is banking on Swedes overcoming lingering concerns and not, as in the last election in 2010, balking at change in the final weeks to back Reinfeldt.

 "Sweden can afford change," Lofven, Andersson and two colleagues in the Social Democratic leadership wrote this week in an op-ed in the Dagens Nyheter daily.